Paolo-Giordano/ISA_LAB/Lab_1/main/vhdl/ReadMe.txt

-Outside of the folders there are unfolding version and unfolding pipe version mult->add (unfolding v1).
+Outside of the folders there are unfolding, unfolding_v1 (mult->add), unfolding_v2 (add->add).
-In src there is that one with pipe add->add (v2).
-In the src folder keep the standard name filter_opt.vhd to don't modify script.
+In src folder keep the standard name filter_opt.vhd to don't modify script.